groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 - Use React hooks (useState, useEffect) for local state management
 - Consider using React Context for global state if needed in the future

-## Task Management Specifics

-- Task cards now display in a responsive grid layout
-- Each task card shows an icon, title, and payout value
-- Task management supports filtering by status and sorting by various criteria
-- Edit and delete operations are confirmed through modal dialogs

-## Next Steps

-1. Implement authentication and authorization on the frontend
-2. Develop the Task Completion interface
-3. Create the Payday interface
-4. Build the Piggy Bank interface
-5. Conduct thorough testing of all features
-6. Optimize performance and accessibility

-## Recent Updates

-- Task Management now fully integrated with PostgreSQL database
-- Improved responsive design for task cards
-- Added confirmation modal for task deletion
-- Enhanced error handling and user feedback in Task Management interface